-Although medical experts believe that many times the above-mentioned ailments originate within a person’s psyche, there are times when a chemical imbalance is the cause.
+Panic attacks, anxiety disorders, phobias, depression, and other mental health disorders affect millions of people.
+Although medical experts believe that several of the aforementioned ailments originate within a person’s psyche, there are times when a chemical imbalance is the cause—or times when a problem that began in the psyche has contributed to a chemical imbalance that now perpetuates the problem.
 If this is the case, medication is often prescribed to help counter the imbalance, which in turn treats the symptoms of the psychological ailment.
 Is this a sin?
 No. God has allowed man to grow in his knowledge of medicine, which God often uses in the healing process.
 Does God need man-made medicine in order to heal?
-Of course not!
+Of course not.
 But God has chosen to allow the practice of medicine to progress, and there is no biblical reason not to avail ourselves of it.

 God can heal supernaturally and miraculously.
 We should pray to that end.
 God also heals through medicine and doctors.
-We should pray to that end as well.
+We should pray to that end, as well.
 Regardless of which direction God takes, our ultimate trust must be in Him alone (Matthew 9:22).